Romerico234/Murder-Mystery-Project/README.md

 **Note**:
 The note says "rth month"
-No tricks here, the the entire phrase is supposed to be "Birth Month"
+No tricks here, the entire phrase is supposed to be "Birth Month"

 **Letter**:
 - aye i need you to do a